IBM/dsx-twitter-auto-analysis/README.md

   that contain a *sensitive* tag.
 For example, `# @hidden_cell` is used to protect your dashDB credentials from being shared.
 * `All content, including code`: displays the notebook as is.
-* A variety of `download as` options are also availble in the menu.
+* A variety of `download as` options are also available in the menu.

 # Sample output